rmzetti/hover-exec/README.md

 This is a beta version.

-Note that in all scripting languages included (except a 'home-grown' one *buddvs*, and to some extent *vm* and *eval*, which allow definition of *global* variables and functions), the script starts from scratch when the code block is executed, the same as if the command file were executed from scratch from the command prompt.
+Note that in all scripting languages included, except *js:vm* and *js:eval* which allow definition of *global* variables and functions, the script starts from scratch when the code block is executed.
 In other words, assigned variables do not carry over into the next script execution.
 This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.
 To help with this there is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see the [READMORE](READMORE.md).

+However scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see the [READMORE](READMORE.md), or [misc_tests](test/misc_tests.md).
+For REPLs, successive script execution will recognise previously defined variables and functions.

 Matlab takes a substantial amount of time to run a codeblock (ie. the startup time for matlab to run a 'batch file' is about 5s on a Ryzen laptop).
-However, other included scripts are generally fairly fast (see the demo gif above).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within `hover-exec`.
+Also I haven't been able to get a MATLAB based REPL working (unlike, for example, Octave, which is fairly strightforward.

+The startup times for other included scripts are generally fairly minimal (see the demo gif above).

 ---
 ## Release Notes